mtfwvi/crabdrive/CONTRIBUTING.md

 - The commit message for squash-merging pull requests must contain the issue number(s) it references:
   `<type>(optional scope): <description> (<issues>)`
-- Branches with developer name abbreviation as prefix and issue number as suffix, e.g. for John Smith:
+- Branches prefixed with developer name abbreviation and issue number, e.g. for John Smith working on issue #23:
-  `smi/fix-unsafe-code-#23`
+  `smi/23-fix-unsafe-code`
 - Before merging pull requests, the code must be formatted according to the style guidelines (using cargo format)
 - Minimum of TWO reviewers are required before a pull request can be merged into master